 - short history of the unit

 - details of battles in which it participated

 - commanding officers

 - for technical units, the equipment it used.

 For detailed information about what a unit was doing you can look at their war diaries.
 These records were kept by the commanding officer of a unit to record daily activities and locations.
-The Memorial has digitised the First World War unit diaries and made them available on our website [/collection/records].
+The Memorial has digitised the First World War unit diaries.
 Because these are original records from the time, they can be difficult to read and may contain gaps.

 The unit diary for the 60th Battalion shows that on 19 July 1916 the unit was located in the trenches and took part in the Battle of Fromelles.
 The entry records that the battalion “advanced under very heavy artillery, machine gun and rifle fire, suffering very heavy casualties”.
 Over 350 members of the 60th Battalion were killed in action on that day, including 16-year-old Clarence George Mathieson from Richmond, Victoria.
 The diary records that at roll call the following morning there were four officers and 61 other ranks present.

 Official histories tell the story of what Australian serving men and women did during the war.
 You can use the official histories to find out more about a particular battle.
 Often they will include a map or sketch of the area where the battle took place.